Green bean and lentil soup as the legume family is high in vegetable protein.

-Still, raw tomato, cooked tomatoes, both are excellent for the prostate.
+Still, raw or cooked, tomatoes, are excellent for the prostate.
 Not hers, but I have one!

 I'll bet that if the leukopenes in tomatoes reduce prostate cancer so dramatically (proven), they have an effect on other cancers too.
 Eat more of the brightly coloured vegetables and fruits.
 TOMATO PROSTATE ... reduce the number one male cancer killer by 50%.

 On the circuit, in his early days, Andre Agassi survived on lentil soup because of its staying power; cheap too.
+He was poor as a church mouse in the early days.
 Not as tasty and nutritious as our Green bean and Lentil soup (he took it from a can) but a fairly good alternative at 80 cents for a lentil soup and two baked potatoes.

 His book "OPEN" is inspiring and un-put-down-able.
 Read it?

 Why shouldn't you cook on high heat with seed oils?
 They contain

 polyunsaturated oils which are healthy in themselves but they are unstable on